Clarence E. Walker

 Clarence Earl Walker (1941-2024) was an American historian and Distinguished Professor in the Department of History at the University of California, Davis.
-He earned bachelor's and master's degrees from San Francisco State University and a doctorate from the University of California, Berkeley.
+He earned his bachelor's and master's degrees from San Francisco State University and a doctorate from the University of California, Berkeley.

-Walker works on Black American studies.
+Walker worked on Black American studies.
 In 2001, his book We Can't Go Home Again: An Argument About Afrocentrism was selected as an International Book of the Year by The Times Literary Supplement.

 In 2015, he was awarded the US$45000 UC Davis Prize for Undergraduate Teaching and Scholarly Achievement.
 He planned to retire in June 2015.